Subscribe To My YouTube Channel!

 Aside from the Grand Prix cup mode, you race in time trials and an arcade mode.
 If you have friends (I don’t) you can link up and race with up to four players and compete in the battle mode.

 My wife had Mario Kart Super Circuit growing up.
 She’s played it a ton and my guess is she’d probably run circles around me in it if we played it together.
 I didn’t play this game until I met her so I don’t have any nostalgia for it like she probably does.

 Mario Kart Super Circuit Review Score:

 The Mario Kart series is loved by so many gamers and I think it’s because casual players can pick it up and play it right away.
 I haven’t fallen in love with any of the games yet but I keep waiting for the series to rev up.
 Mario Kart Super Circuit offers a huge buffet of tracks to race on but the flatness of the tracks turned me off during my Mario Kart Super Circuit review.
-There’s no hills, bumps or dips and focusing on track so much to make sure I’m not running over and dangers made my eyes strain on graphics that I don’t care for.
+There are no hills, bumps, or dips, and focusing on the track so much to make sure I’m not running over and dangers made my eyes strain on graphics that I don’t care for.
 It’s a fun game to play but surprisingly I’d rather play Mario Kart 64 just so I’m not straining my eyes.
 I have an inkling that the next game on the GameCube will be the Mario Kart that gets me excited.
 Until then…

 Mario Kart: Super Circuit scores a 7.5 out of 10.

 What would you write in your Mario Kart Super Circuit review?
 Do you have Mario Kart Super Circuit?
 Who did you race with?
 What is your favorite track?
 Let me know your memories and thoughts, I’d love to read the comments!